SpaceGameDev568/SpaceGameDev568/README.md

 -->
 About me:

-I'm a hobbyist programmer and 3D Artist from the United States.
-I often work on making mods for Satisfactory in my free time but mainly I work on improving my Game Development skills.
-I'm currently learning basic scripting with C++ and Go as well as working with Blender to create assets for my various projects.
-You can find some of them [here](https://github.com/SpaceGameDev568?tab=repositories).
-I am also passionate about Spaceflight and enjoy learning about it too.
+Hi, I'm Jesse, a senior high school student from Charlotte, North Carolina.
+I am interested in the IT industry and I'm looking to get a career in tech when I graduate.
+I've been teaching myself programming and network administration in my free time and I have more recently begun taking Google's IT Support Specialist Certificate course in order to prepare myself for an entry-level job in the industry.

 ---
 ### Contact Info